Articles and Guides/ Cleanse and detox/ Latest Posts/ Popular Guides/ Vegan

 Conclusion: Reflecting on the 5-Day Fasting-Mimicking Diet Meal Plan

 Embarking on the 5-day fasting-mimicking diet meal plan was an enlightening experience.
-For me, the hurdle was calorie counting, which felt quite foreign and time-consuming.
+For me, the most challenging part was the calorie counting, which felt quite foreign and time-consuming.

 Weight loss insights